 Obtaining a China visa Mongolia’s is a topic that can keep travelers quite occupied.
 Contrary to Pakistan and especially Laos, where organizing our visas for China was easy (when we bought them there in 2004/2006), we were now in for a challenge.

-The Chinese Embassy in Ulaanbaatar, Mongolia’s capital is not particularly geared toward facilitating the process for anybody.
+The Chinese Embassy in Ulaanbaatar, Mongolia’s capital is not particularly geared toward facilitating the visa application process for anybody.

 What is the big issue, you may wonder?

 Well, there are several.

 Read More: How to Organize Your Visa for Russia